 Diet and Nutrition

 Proper Diet is essential to maintaining your pet's health.
 Currently, more than 50% of pets in the United States are obese!
-It is one of the most frequently diagnosed condition among animals at our practice.
-This can lead to many health problems and discomforts, but it can be avoided.
+It is one of the most frequently diagnosed conditions among animals at our practice.
+Obesity can lead to many health problems and discomforts, but it can be avoided.

 Certain breeds and lifestyles require different care plans, so make sure to discuss this with your veterinarian.

 You certainly don't have to spend a fortune to give your pet a healthy diet.
-In general, foods that carry an AAFCO statement (Association of American Feed Control Officials) have been tested to meet specific nutritional guidelines for pets.
+In general, foods that carry an AAFCO statement (Association of American Feed Control Officials) meet specific dietary needs for pets, and are nutritionally complete.

 Diets that claim to be "all life stages" are probably not the best.
 Puppies and kittens, Adults, pregnant and nursing pets and senior pets have different requirements.
 Make sure to choose a diet based on your pet's phase of life.
 Remember- they are seniors at seven years old!